Credit: ROZETTE RAGO/THE NEW YORK TIMES/REDUX

 Jesus is King.

-Last Night, I saw my brother in Christ, my father Kanye West for the first time in the history of being a Kanye West stan and it couldn’t have been better timing.
+Last night, I saw my brother in Christ, my father Kanye West, for the first time in the history of being a Kanye West stan and it couldn’t have been better timing.
 In the peak of finding Jesus and becoming “fully invested” in living the life that his father has set out for him, Kanye left no stones unturned.

-Now that I’ve gotten all of that out of the way, let me tell you just exciting tonight really was.
+Now that I’ve gotten all of that out of the way, let me tell you, just exciting tonight really was.
 It was amazing.
-To watch a flood of Kanye lovers; vintage pink polo loving stans and the “Bipolar is my superpower” baby stans worked their way through lines of impatient fans, metal detectors, and many, many stairs, reminded me that as much as Kanye is “canceled”, people will still always support him and his endeavors.
+To watch a flood of Kanye lovers; vintage pink polo loving stans, and the “Bipolar is my superpower” baby stans worked their way through lines of impatient fans, metal detectors, and many, many stairs, reminded me that as much as Kanye is “canceled,” people will still always support him and his endeavors.
 I’ve been a fan of Kanye since I was 16 years old.
-I was always drawn to him, his mental, how he expressed himself and how he was going to always flex his shit because he could.
-And seriously, who was going to check him, boo?
+I was always drawn to him, his mental, how he expressed himself and how he would constantly flex his shit because he could.

-Telling someone that they are your “Chick-fil-A,” is going to be a term of endearment, no thanks to Ye. with other tracks including, “On God”, “Water”, and a saxophone section on the final song, “Use This Gospel,” featuring The Clipse (Pusha T and No Malice), Ty Dolla Sign, and Kenny G, who Ye interrupts by adding, “That’s Kenny G, by the way.”
-The 10-track album with two pushed back dates, September 27 and now the 29th, is still the most highly anticipated album of the year.
-With no date in the near future, Kanye accomplished what I believe he wanted to achieve, to bring his fans in one place with the gospel of God.
+Telling someone that they are your “Chick-fil-A” is going to be a term of endearment, no thanks to Ye. with other tracks including “On God,” “Water,” and a saxophone section on the final song, “Use This Gospel,” featuring The Clipse (Pusha T and No Malice), Ty Dolla Sign, and Kenny G, who Ye interrupts by adding, “That’s Kenny G, by the way.”
+The 10-track album with two pushed-back dates, September 27 and now the 29th, is still the most highly anticipated album of the year.
+With no date soon, Kanye accomplished what I believe he wanted to achieve, to bring his fans in one place with the gospel of God.

 “No one man should have all that power.”